-The program is divided into tranches.
-For purposes of carrying out each tranche of the buyback program, Tenaris entered into non-discretionary buyback agreements with primary financial institutions that make trading decisions concerning the timing of the purchases of Tenaris's ordinary shares independently of and uninfluenced by Tenaris and must act in compliance with applicable rules and regulations, including the Market Abuse Regulation 596/2014 and the Commission Delegated Regulation (EU) 2016/1052.
-Under the buyback agreement, purchases of shares may continue during any blackout periods.
+For purposes of carrying out each tranche of the buyback program, Tenaris entered into non-discretionary buyback agreements with primary financial institutions that made trading decisions concerning the timing of the purchases of Tenaris's ordinary shares independently of and uninfluenced by Tenaris and acted in compliance with applicable rules and regulations, including the Market Abuse Regulation 596/2014 and the Commission Delegated Regulation (EU) 2016/1052.

-During the six- month period ended June 30, 2024 the Company purchased 48,873,790 shares, for a value of \$830.8 million.
+During the entire program, which ran from November 5, 2023, to (and including) August 2, 2024, the Company purchased 71,679,768 ordinary shares, representing 6.07% of the Company's issued share capital at the beginning of the program, for a total consideration of \$1.2 billion.
+During the nine-month period ended September 30, 2024, the Company purchased 59,031,677 shares, for \$985.1 million.
 During the year ended December 31, 2023, the Company purchased 12,648,091 shares, for a value of \$213.7 million.